hotwax/oms-documentation/documents/integrate-with-hotwax/api/orders/findOrder.md

 ---
 description: >-
-  Explore how the Find Order API call offers details about products present in the system.
+  Explore how the Find Order API call offers details about orders present in the system.
 ---

 # Find Order